Dev-I-J/JNote/README.md

 ## Features

-The current version is v1.5.0 and additional for basic functions of a note pad, it can
+The current version is v1.5.3 and additional for basic functions of a note pad, it can

 * Automatically Check For Updates,
+* Determine A File Is Binaty Or Not And Show Message,
+* Automatically Guess and Use A Files Encoding While Opening,
 * Open the last opened file automatically when started,
 * Save and use the last used fonts when started,
 * Insert Date and Time,